Loading...

 That's a difference of roughly $250 per month — over $3,000 per year.
 For budget-conscious expats or retirees living on a fixed pension, Sri Lanka offers substantially more purchasing power.
 However, Thailand may offset the higher costs with advantages in other areas like healthcare or infrastructure.

-Sri Lanka scores 57/100 on safety (moderately safe), while Thailand scores 59/100 (moderately safe).
-Both countries score nearly identically on safety.
+Sri Lanka scores 64/100 on safety (moderately safe), while Thailand scores 56/100 (moderately safe).
+Sri Lanka has a slight edge over Thailand in safety.

 Both countries offer comparable safety for expats.
 As with any relocation, safety varies by city and neighborhood, so research specific areas within each country for the most accurate picture.

 Healthcare quality is a critical factor for anyone relocating long-term.
-Sri Lanka has a healthcare index of 60/100 (adequate), compared to Thailand's 73/100 (strong).
-Thailand scores notably higher than Sri Lanka in healthcare.
+Sri Lanka has a healthcare index of 78/100 (strong), compared to Thailand's 71/100 (strong).
+Sri Lanka has a slight edge over Thailand in healthcare.

 Sri Lanka: A free public system at all levels, complemented by affordable private hospitals.
 Ayurvedic medicine is widely practiced alongside Western medicine.
 Insurance is recommended for comprehensive coverage.
 Thailand: A massive, ultra-high-quality private medical tourism sector that is entirely out-of-pocket (or via private insurance) for expats.
 Costs are extremely reasonable vs the US.

 Infrastructure also plays a role in daily quality of life.
-Sri Lanka (52/100, developing) trails Thailand (70/100, well-developed) in this category, which covers internet speed, public transit, and digital readiness.
+Sri Lanka (33/100, basic) trails Thailand (69/100, well-developed) in this category, which reflects internet penetration and fixed-broadband access (digital infrastructure).

 Climate can make or break a relocation decision.
 Sri Lanka scores 58/100 (moderate) while Thailand scores 62/100 (moderate).